joelbengs/LAMEv2/README.md

 We also thought of implementing a function that would allow the viewer to play the songs in the playlist but as we progressed we realized that this was out of scope for the project.
-There are some minor functionalities that did not turn out as expected, such as adaptive height on angular material elements (now the tracklist and playlist can overflow their respective containers), and non-fatal error messages in the console (often related to the API calls).
+There are some minor functionalities that did not turn out as expected, such as adaptive height on angular material elements (now the tracklist and playlist can overflow their respective containers), and several non-fatal error messages in the console (often related to the API calls).

-Apart from that, the functionality that we initially wanted was successfully implemented
+Apart from that, the functionality that we initially wanted was successfully implemented.